 Few centuries later the story of Petrus Gonsalvus inspired the authors of the French court.
 1740 Gabrille Suzanne Barbot de Villeneuve published her story La Belle et la Bete.
 Story was about a wealthy merchant and his beautiful daughter called Belle.
 The plot of the story is very complex and very much like a soap-opera.
 In the book Belle constantly dreams about a handsome prince.
 And she is convinced that the beast who has captured her has also captured the handsome prince of her dreams.
 When Belle returns to her home to her evil, envy sisters she understands that she is in love with the beast.
 She has a magical ring and mirror with her and from the mirror she sees that the beast is about to die.
 She goes back to the castle and tells the beast that she loves him and then beast turns into the prince from Belle´s dreams.
 In Villeneuve´s story prince has lost his father and her mother is leading a battle against another kingdom.
-He has been home schooled and when prince turns 18 his tutor turns out to be an evil fairy who wants to marry him and when the prince refuses, she turns him into a beast.
-Beaty´s mother also returns.
-She was the sister of the passed away king and captured by the evil fairy.
+He has been home schooled and when prince´s mother is far away away his tutor who is the enchantress wants to marry him and when the prince refuses, she turns him into a beast.
+Beauty´s mother also returns.
+She was the sister of the passed away king and captured by the enchantress.
 In the story beauty and the beast are cousins and Belle is a royal by blood.

 I read Villeneuve´s beauty and the beast last year.
 My English is pretty great but I must admit it was quite challenging for me to read the novel because it was written in very old fashioned English.
 But I did get something out of the book and that is, it is foremost the story of Belle.
 She is both smart and beautiful.
 During the time when book was written, forced marriages were very common and women married young.
 Villeneuve wrote the book for those young women to encourage them to adapt into the situation.
 Future unknown spouse might seem frightening beast at first but when you get to know them they might turn out to be really nice.
 Some of the forced marriages were indeed love-marriages and some were not.